3Oxygen3/TPRR-Script/README.md

 # TPRR Script

 ## Description
-A simplw script for [The Pizzeria Roleplay Remastered](https://www.roblox.com/games/373513488/FNAF-TPRR-INTO-THE-PIT).
+A simple script for [The Pizzeria Roleplay Remastered](https://www.roblox.com/games/373513488/FNAF-TPRR-INTO-THE-PIT).
 The script requires a valid key to function, which changes weekly.

 ## Features
 Coin Farm